rafaqz/DimensionalData.jl/docs/src/basic_tutorial.md

 ## Question 1: Where on Earth was unusually warm in July?

-To answer this question, we will need three things:
+To answer this question, we will need several things:

 1. Convert temperature units from Kelvin to Celsius
 2. Convert our time lookup from an integer range, `1:365`, to something more meaningful
+3. Group our data by month
-3. Calculate temperature anomalies to identify a heatwave
+4. Calculate temperature anomalies to identify a heatwave

-### Step 1: Temperature Conversion
+### Convert temperature units and time coordinates using broadcasting and `set`

 Standard broadcasting to the temperature array allows us to convert to Celsius.
 Note that we can directly mutate the contents of our layers within the stack.